 From 1847 through 1863, Frederick Douglass published nationally significant antislavery newspapers from an office in this building.
 From 1847 to 1851 the paper was known as The North Star, the title under which it achieved enduring fame.
-From 1851 to 1860 it was known as Frederick Douglass’ Paper and for the next three years became an abolitionist journal titled Douglass’ Monthly.
+From 1851 to 1860, it was known as Frederick Douglass’s Paper and for the next three years became an abolitionist journal titled Douglass’s Monthly.
 Thereafter Douglass retired from publishing to devote himself to recruiting African American soldiers for the Union Army.

+The Building and the Site.
 The building has an interesting history.
-Circa 1820 the rear [south side] of the plot fronted on Child’s Basin, then an inlet running off the Genesee River (now Basin Street).
+Circa 1820, the rear [south side] of the plot fronted on Child’s Basin, then an inlet running off the Genesee River (now Basin Street).
 Several cut stone buildings fronted on Buffalo Street (now Main Street) and shared "frontage" on the Basin.
 By 1844 to 1847, the entire plot had been occupied by a four-story building identified in city records as the Talman Block.
-The name refers to Mary Talman, daughter of William Fitzhugh, who in his turn had received a 100 acre tract comprising most of present downtown Rochester from city founder Nathaniel Rochester (ironically, a Maryland slave owner) and one Charles Carroll, in 1817.
+The name refers to Mary Talman, daughter of Mary Talman, who in his turn had received a 100-acre tract comprising most of present downtown Rochester from city founder Nathaniel Rochester (ironically, a Maryland slave owner) and one Charles Carroll in 1817.
 This structure forms the core of the present building, utilizing the old cut stone walls (up to 24 inches thick) for the back wall with the remainder constructed of brick.
-Between 1865 and 1868, after Douglass had left the building, then-owner A. Carter Wilder added a fifth story with a mansard roof.
+Between 1865 and 1868 after Douglass had left the building, then-owner A. Carter Wilder added a fifth story with a mansard roof.
 Circa 1915, the mansard roof was replaced with a full fifth story, creating the building’s current facade.

 A plaque on the building’s facade (see photo 2) marks it as a Historic Site in Journalism because of Douglass’s work with The North Star, so designated by the Society of Professional Journalists, Sigma Delta Chi.